qradar01/Shodan_ELK2/README.md

 #This is my most recent project that aims to serve as a sort of local plugin for log stash.
 #My next step(s) are to integrate other data sources and/or rewrite this in JRuby and see if I can get it published
 #in the elastic master build as a plugin.
+# In terms of further reading, I would recommend referring to a recently published paper called "A Toolset for Intrusion and Insider Threat Detection" by Markus Ring, Sarah Wunderlich, Dominik Grudl, Dieter Landes, and Andreas Hotho.
+This paper introduces the "Coburg Utility Framework," which is described as a pipes and filters architecture commonly applied to software that deals with handling and processing data streams.
+The data mining workflow in M.Ring et al's paper is as follows: Input -> Preprocessing -> Clustering -> Visualize -> Output.